schuhschuh/AnimationToolkit/README.md

 The cropped movie is written to the file `Cropped/animation.mov` and the crop information added to the spreadsheet `Cropped/animation.csv`.

+A log file is written to `Cropped Animation/Workflow.log` which can help to identify problems that prevent the successful execution of the workflow.

 <a id="crop-animation-min-size-png"></a>
 Crop Animation (Min Size PNG)